 Dr. Downar joined the Department of Psychiatry at UHN on completion of his residency in 2010.
 Shortly thereafter, he established the MRI-Guided rTMS Clinic.
 As of October, 2015, the clinic has received over 1600 community referrals and delivered over 20,000 sessions of stimulation.

-Previously at Rush University, Dr. Janicak is now Adjunct Professor of Psychiatry and Behavioral Sciences at Northwestern University and the Director of TMS at Linden Oaks, Dr. Janicak has long been regarded as a leading expert in psychopharmacology and neuromodulation, including both TMS and ECT.
+Previously at Rush University, Dr. Janicak is now Adjunct Professor of Psychiatry and Behavioral Sciences at Northwestern University and the Director of TMS at Linden Oaks.
+He has long been regarded as a leading expert in psychopharmacology and neuromodulation, including both TMS and ECT.
 He has written extensively on the long-term safety and efficacy of TMS in treatment resistant-depression, including the pivotal study leading to FDA approval of TMS.
 Dr. Janicack also co-edited and contributed to “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice.”